ozgurbayram/ozgurbayram/README.md

 ### Hi there 👋

-Write me what you want to know about me ozgurbayram@protonmail.com
+Write me if you want to know me. ozgurbayram@protonmail.com